-The consolidated financial statements of the Group as of December 31, 2023 and 2022 and for the years ended December 31, 2023, 2022 and 2021 were audited by SGV & Co., independent auditors, in accordance with Philippine Standards on Auditing (PSA).
+The consolidated financial statements of the Group as of December 31, 2024 and 2023 and for the years ended December 31, 2024, 2023 and 2022 were audited by SGV & Co., independent auditors, in accordance with Philippine Standards on Auditing (PSA).

 SGV & Co. has acted as the Group's independent auditors since 2008.
-Since 2017, the audit partner for the Group is Mr. Dolmar C. Montañez.
 The Company has not had any material disagreement on accounting and financial disclosure with SGV & Co. for the periods stated above or during interim periods.
 SGV & Co. has neither shareholding in the Group nor any right, whether legally enforceable or not, to nominate persons or to subscribe to the securities of the Group.
 The foregoing is in accordance with the Code of Ethics for Professional Accountants in the Philippines set by the Board of Accountancy and approved by the Professional Regulation Commission.